 sudo ethtool -s eth0 wol g

-This should take of it.
+This should take care of it.
 You can run the command to check and see if it’s enabled now.
 Look for the “Wake on” section.
-You should see a “g” instead of a “d” now.
+You should see a

-To send out WoL requests, you have a cornucopia of options available.
+To send out Wake-on-LAN requests, you have a cornucopia of options available.